 Note: I primarily use smart bulbs and say "bulbs" throughout, but the same applies to smart dimmers, where it will remember each dimmer.
 It should also work with plain switches but I haven't tested that much and the benefit of this over stock apps there is questionable.

 Here's the folder in my GitHub repo for this app.
-It's a parent-child app, so you'll need to add the code for both and then install the parent:
+It's a parent-child app, so you'll need to add the code for the parent app, then add the code for the child app under "Apps Code," then under "Apps" you can install a new instance of the (parent) app.

 Or direct raw code links/URLs: